causalNLP/ai-scholar-gender/README.md

 ### data
   - `AIScholars78k_samp1000.csv`: 1000 samples of the 78k AI scholar dataset.
 Full dataset can be accessed from [Google Drive link](https://drive.google.com/file/d/1sfNLH549c0IMp-hojnpmskBftsW5jB7a/view?usp=sharing).
   - `Papers100k_samp1000.csv`: 1000 samples of the 100k paper dataset.
 Full dataset can be accessed from [Google Drive link](https://drive.google.com/file/d/16cmOlJ-8--7vqIXY-hP0JXtRwqaPoOfh/view?usp=sharing).
+  - More descriptions of the full data statistics are shown in the **GitHub repo**: [causalNLP/AI-Scholar](https://github.com/causalNLP/AI-Scholar).

 Instead, you can use the following commands to download the full dataset: